powergun/hsDesignPatterns/ghosts-departed-proofs/README.md

 `name` parameter is hardcoded to be a function; recall the `tag-dispatching` strategy in C++

+MY NOTES: see DemoTypeOperators.hs to understand `~~` (and where is `name` plugged in); see DemoPhantomTypesRestricted.hs for a working example that implements the restriction on the "tag type"

 ## Case study: Sort-Merge library

 NOTE: this library uses MissingH package (a large collection of utility functions)

+> What is the critical difference between these two examples?
+> In the first, a user is allowed to create a named value by fiat.
+> In the second, the user is only allowed to consume a named
+> value, by providing a polymorphic function that can work
+> with any named value.

+MY NOTES: compare `SortMerge.hs` to `DemoTypeOperators.hs` and `DemoPhantomTypesRestricted.hs`